 The heart’s functioning varies according to the trimesters, which also affects the heartbeat.
 The heart rate starts to increase from the 7th week, and it peaks by 10 – 20% by the third trimester.

-The stroke volume (amount of blood pumped from the heart) increases by 10% in the first half of pregnancy and reaches to its peak around 20 weeks that will remain stable until term (13).
+The stroke volume (amount of blood pumped from the heart) increases by 10% in the first half of pregnancy and reaches its peak around 20 weeks that will remain stable until term (13).

 Is Fast Heartbeat During Pregnancy Harmful?

-Accelerated heart rate is a sign of a healthy pregnancy.
+For the most part, accelerated heart rate is a sign of a healthy pregnancy.
 It shows that your body is working correctly to meet the demand for oxygen and nutrients needed by the developing baby.
 As long as other harmful symptoms do not accompany a rapid heartbeat, it is not a concern.